takashabe/go-pubsub/README.md

 * when need redundancy, use Redis or MySQL
   * in memory future support
 * Save component is Topic, Subscription and Message
+* Message delete when all dependent subscription sent ack